Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

-Here, $E_{n,l}^{(0)}$ is simply the infinite circular well eigenenergy Eq.~(\ref{bess_eigen}) and $\delta_{ij}$ is the standard Kronecker delta function.
+are the matrix elements of the Hamiltonian given by Eq.~(\ref{ham_circ}).
+Here, $E_{n,l}^{(0)}$ is simply the infinite circular well eigenenergy Eq.~(\ref{Bessel_Energy}) and $\delta_{ij}$ is the standard Kronecker delta function.
 It should now be apparent that the entire matrix is diagonal in $\ell$, i.e. $ H_{n \ell,n^\prime \ell^\prime} = \delta_{\ell, \ell^\prime} H_{n,n^\prime}$, and the eigenvalue problem {\it for a given $\ell$ only} needs be solved.
 While a diagonalization is now required for each $\ell$ separately, this greatly reduces the computational cost.
-Evaluating the last two inner products of Eq.~(\ref{hmatrix2}), we obtain all the matrix elements for the Hamiltonian,
+Evaluating the last two inner products of Eq.~~(\ref{hmatrix}), we obtain all the matrix elements for the Hamiltonian,